 Some services that are covered by your plan need our OK before you get them.
 These services may include procedures, treatments, and medications.
-The BCBSAZ review process is called prior authorization.
-Your doctor may also call it precertification, or preapproval.
+The BCBSAZ review process is called precertification.
+Your doctor may also call it prior authorization, or preapproval.

-When prior authorization is required, your doctor or other treating provider sends BCBSAZ a request for prior authorization along with any other information we need.
-The most important thing for you to remember is prior authorization must be done before you receive the service or fill the medication.
+When precertification is required, your doctor or other treating provider send BCBSAZ a request for precertification along with any other information we need.
+The most important thing for you to remember is that the precertification must be done before you receive the service or fill the medication.